maiobarbero/OOP-WordPress-Blocks/README.md

 Then:

-- First of all edit `gulp.babel.js` and change `const projectURL` with your local dev url.
+- First of all edit `webpack.config.js` and change `const LOCALURL` with your local dev url.
-- Run `npm run start` to start the dev enviroment
+- Run `npm run dev` to start the dev enviroment with BrowserSync and auto reload.
-- When the theme is ready for production run `npm run build`
+- When the theme is ready for production run `npm run build` that will generate also the `.pot` file inside the langaue folder.

 <i>You can find all your script and images inside the dist folder</i>